mokagio/mokacoding/metallo/src/posts/2020-12-17-ydniy-and-tdd.md

 ---
 title: 'How to be more effective at Test-Driven Development by asking "Do I need this yet?"'
+title: 'How to improve your Test-Driven Development workflow by asking "Do I need this yet?"'

+description: 'The "You Don't Need It Yet" technique to ship software on a schedule results in fast, real-world feeback.
+The same mindset can be applied with Test-Driven Development to move between the Red, Green, and Refactor stages faster.'

+og_description: ""
+og_image: ""

+tags:
+- Testing
+- TDD
 ---

 What do YDNIY and TDD have in common?